 This rationale disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.
 To date, Illinois has not made a distinction in how it handles cases involving single and multi-member LLCs.

-To obtain the fullest limited of liability limited liability possible in all states, an LLC should have at least two members.
+To obtain the fullest limited liability protection from personal creditors in all states, an LLC should have at least two members.
 The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.